-You’ll learn how to engage players quickly at the start of each session and discover a range of soccer drills to introduce and practice different skills with a variety of age groups.
+You’ll learn how to engage players quickly at the start of each session and keep them active throughout, and discover a range of soccer drills to introduce and practice different skills with a variety of age groups.
 With a complement of session plans and additional resources, we’ll show you how to design practices that are both challenging and enjoyable.

 Part 7: Evaluation

-The process of evaluating your session, understanding what went well, what went poorly, and what to change next time, is a crucial part of coaching.
+The process of evaluating your session, understanding what went well, what went poorly, and what to change next time, is key to being a successful coach.

 By working through the evaluation approach taught in the course you can ensure your sessions continue to get better and you players have a great experience.

 When you enrol in the course you will get a whole collection of over 50 PDF practices you can do with your players, and a framework for putting them into a whole session.